shabin5785/Golang_notes/Go_4.md

 Besides methods it’s allowed to embedded other interfaces — either defined in the same package or imported — using qualified name.
 It adds all methods from embedded interface

-If I embeds an interface J which in turn embeds other interface K, then all methods from K will be also added to I
+If I embeds an interface J which in turn embeds other interface K, then all methods from K will be also added to I Circular embedding of interfaces is disallowed and will be detected while compilation

+-Variable of interface type I can hold any value implementing I